jgogstad/burrito-book-addendum/README.md

 In order to invoke with `Try` as we do above, we would need to bring an implicit into scope of type `Monad[Try]`.
 You can import this from cats, either with the catch-all `import cats.implicits._` or the specific `import cats.instances.try_`.

 So what did this achieve?
-We reduced the number of valid implementations, many of the implementations above used `Try` specific APIs, and those no longer compiles.
+We reduced the number of valid implementations.
+Many of the implementations above used `Try` specific APIs, and those no longer compiles.
 If we settle for the `flatMap` and `map` implementation above, we can abstract over `Int` also, arriving at:

 ```scala
 def product[F[_]: Monad, A, B](a: F[A], b: F[B]): F[(A, B)] =
   a.flatMap(valueA => b.map(a -> _))
 ```

 In fact, this is the _only_ valid implementation of the def's signature.
-By constraining ourselves to only working with the Monad API and knowing nothing about the types `A` and `B` we eliminate many implementations of the method signature, and clients can easier reason about what it does without being exposed to the details of the implementation.
+By _constraining_ ourselves to only working with the Monad API and knowing nothing about the types `A` and `B` we eliminate many implementations of the method signature, and clients can easier reason about what it does without being exposed to the details of the implementation.
 To quote Runar Bjarnason [1]:

 > Constraints liberate, liberties constrain